Women who changed the world

 Annie Easley was a NASA computer and rocket scientist who made modern spaceflight possible.
 She was also an accomplished athlete, speaker, and tutor.

-During her time at NASA Annie worked as a ‘human computer’ playing a crucial role in everything from improving aeroplane stability to charting spacecraft trajectories.
+During her time at NASA Annie worked as a ‘human computer’ playing a crucial role in everything from improving airplane stability to charting spacecraft trajectories.
 Later she worked with FORTRAN, SOAP, and the code used in alternative energy research.

 The technology she developed, the Centaur rocket, was the first of its kind and uses liquid hydrogen and liquid oxygen to boost rockets into space.
 This is still in use today and has powered exploration to the moon, Mars, and Saturn.